dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-usage.md

 }
 ```

-The `ActorHost` is provided by the runtime and contains all of the state that the allows that actor instance to communicate with the runtime.
-Since the `ActorHost` contains state unique to the actor, you should not pass the instance into other parts of your code.
-You should not create your own instances of `ActorHost` except in tests.
+Since the `ActorHost` contains state unique to the actor, you don't need to pass the instance into other parts of your code.
+It's recommended only create your own instances of `ActorHost` in tests.

-### Using dependency injection
+### Dependency injection

-Actors support [depenendency injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) of additional parameters into the constructor.
-Any other parameters your define will have their values satisfied from the dependency injection container.
+Actors support [dependency injection](https://docs.microsoft.com/aspnet/core/fundamentals/dependency-injection) of additional parameters into the constructor.
+Any other parameters you define will have their values satisfied from the dependency injection container.

 ```csharp
 internal class MyActor : Actor, IMyActor, IRemindable